South Africa’s Gold Market 2025: Prices, Top Dealers & Trends

 - Improves decision-making through AI-driven data analysis.

-2 Renewable Energy Integration in Mining Operations
+Renewable Energy Integration in Mining Operations:

 Due to rising electricity costs and load shedding, gold mining companies are shifting to solar, wind, and battery energy storage solutions.
-Mines are also using hydrogen-powered equipment to reduce carbon emissions.

 Impact: